Learning & Development

 Monitoring of an individual child’s progress is continuous and where a child appears to need help in a specific area, it may be necessary to present different opportunities or use an alternate approach.

-If you have any worries or concerns about any aspect of your child’s development, please do not hesitate to contact the SENCO, your child’s key person or the lead practitioner.
-A full copy of the Special Educational Needs and Disability Policy is available for you to view.
+If you have any worries or concerns about any aspect of your child’s development, please do not hesitate to contact the Pelican Team.
+A full copy of the Special Educational Needs and Disability Policy is available upon request either via email or a printed copy sent to you.

 We deliver the Early Years Foundation stage through interesting and engaging activities that are planned weekly based on possible lines of development collected from your child’s recent observations.